-FPI's federal government customers include departments (fiscal year 2019 percent of Revenue shown in parenthesis), agencies and bureaus such as the Department of Defense (48%), the Department of Homeland Security (21%), the Department of Justice (13%), the Social Security Administration (5%), and the General Services Administration (1%).
+FPI's federal government customers include departments (fiscal year 2020 percent of Revenue shown in parenthesis), agencies and bureaus such as the Department of Defense (55%), the Department of Justice (19%), the Department of Homeland Security (16%), the Social Security Administration (5%), and the Department of Agriculture (1%).
 These and other federal organizations are generally required to purchase products from FPI, if its products meet the customer's price, quality, and delivery standards, under a mandatory source preference specified in FPI's enabling statute and the Federal Acquisition Regulation.

-FPI has agricultural, industrial, and service operations at 60 factories and 2 farms located at 52 prison facilities that employed 10,998 and 10,726 inmates as of September 30, 2019 and 2018, respectively.
+FPI has agricultural, industrial, and service operations at 63 factories and 2 farms located at 52 prison facilities that employed 9,452 and 10,998 inmates as of September 30, 2020 and 2019, respectively.